benjymous/annotations/sandman/sandman.07.md

 - Andrew David Weiland <aw1s+@andrew.cmu.edu> thinks "the pox" is VD.
 - Ian Lance Taylor <ian@airs.com> clarified "magick" a bit.
 - Ralf Hildebrandt added many more details
+- Richard Munn added another note from the Audible narration, and failed to find any obvious reference to the "Stinkard Lord" line.